KEY TAKEAWAYS

 Fewer Unplanned Shop Visits and Lower Costs

-A single roadside breakdown costs $450-$760 in direct repair costs.
-When towing, lost productivity, and driver downtime are included, the total climbs past $1,900 per incident, per the American Trucking Associations via FreightWaves.
+A single roadside breakdown costs $450–$760 in direct repair costs.
+When towing, lost productivity, and driver downtime are included, the total climbs past $1,900 per incident, per the American Trucking Associations.
 Multiply that across a 50-vehicle fleet and reactive maintenance becomes a structural disadvantage.

 One of the most measurable outcomes of fleet predictive maintenance is the reduction in unplanned shop visits.
 Reactive fleets cycle through an expensive pattern: a vehicle fails mid-route, gets towed to a service center, absorbs premium labor rates, and returns to service days later.
 Predictive maintenance breaks that cycle by addressing emerging faults during scheduled downtime, consolidating what were previously scattered emergency shop trips into planned service windows.
 Fleets using Intangles identify potential engine defects in 37% of vehicles before onboard diagnostic codes emerge, allowing those repairs to be handled at the shop on the fleet’s own schedule.
+Intangles customers report 75% fewer breakdowns, 10–30% higher asset availability, and 5–10% savings on total maintenance spending.
 The result is fewer total service events, lower per-repair cost, and vehicles on route when customers need them.

 Gitnux confirms 52% of fleet managers report AI-powered predictive maintenance directly reduced vehicle downtime.
 Heavy Duty Journal notes AI predictive models now forecast upcoming expenses with 80-85% accuracy, enabling proactive budget management rather than reactive repair bills.